 A trick that one of our dear clients uses is hanging bells at the door which she always rang when her Frenchie went out to potty, apart from using the keywords “Go potty!”
 Later she removed the bells, but by that time her puppy associated going potty outside with the front door.

-Step Three: Reward him or her
+Step Three: Reward your Frenchie

 When he or she pees or poos, give them a lot of recognition, and initially you can give them treats as well.
 Gradually remove treats but always give them positive affirmation.